 - Are interested in joining a cohort and participating in professional development workshops and sessions with Do Good staff

-With the evolving social distancing orders, we anticipate the internships will be offered both virtually and in-person.
+With evolving social distancing recommendations, we anticipate internships will be offered both virtually and in-person.
 It is expected that the nature of the internship (in-person vs. remote) will be determined by each host by the time placements are made.

 This program is a great fit for your organization if you:

 - Have a significant project, campaign, or idea that an intern could support

 - Can take on an intern for approximately 10-12 weeks from June to mid-August

 - Are interested in connecting to talented and passionate students

 - Are able to manage an intern and provide a robust learning experience